 In addition to CBT, Drs.
-Gordon and Kagan are also trained in other evidence-based psychotherapies.
+Gordon, Kagan, Leoni are also trained in other evidence-based psychotherapies.
 They often integrate these approaches with CBT in order to provide the most comprehensive and effective treatment to each individual.
 This allows them to select techniques that fit each individual client's presenting problem and personal preferences.

 Acceptance and Commitment Therapy (ACT)